dmotz/trystero/README.md

 Trystero works wherever JS runs, including server-side like Node, Deno, or Bun.
 Why would you want to run something that helps you avoid servers on a server?
-One reason is if you want an always-on peer which can he useful for remembering the last state of data, broadcasting it to new users.
+One reason is if you want an always-on peer which can be useful for remembering the last state of data, broadcasting it to new users.
 Another reason might be to run peers that are lighter weight and don't need a full browser running, like an embedded device or Raspberry Pi.